A six-functor formalism for quasi-coherent sheaves and stratifications on rigid-analytic varieties: Derived rigid geometry

-is an equivalence. \end{lem} \begin{proof} Let $t_I: U_I \to X$ be the inclusions.
+is an equivalence.
+Here we are using the six-functor formalism from Corollary \ref{cor:QCohqcqs}. \end{lem} \begin{proof} Let $t_I: U_I \to X$ be the inclusions.
 Since $\operatorname{QCoh}^*$ is a sheaf, we know that there is an equivalence of categories

-where the functor from left to right sends $M \to (t_I^*M)_I$ and the functor from right to left sends $(M_I)_I \to \varprojlim_I t_{I,*}M_I$.
-In particular the counit $\operatorname{id}_X \to \varprojlim_I t_{I,*}t_I^*$ is an equivalence.
+where the functor from left to right sends $M \to (t_I^*M)_I$ and the functor from right to left sends $(M_I)_I \to \operatorname{lim}_I t_{I,*}M_I$.
+In particular the counit $\operatorname{id}_X \to \operatorname{lim}_I t_{I,*}t_I^*$ is an equivalence.
 In order to prove the Lemma we need to show that $(t_I^!)_I$ induces an equivalence

-There is a natural adjunction in which this functor is right adjoint to $\varinjlim_I t_{I,!}$.
+There is a natural adjunction in which this functor is right adjoint to $\operatorname{colim}_I t_{I,!}$.
 We note that all the $t_I$ are qcqs and therefore $t_{I,!} = t_{I,*}$.

 Firstly, we will check that the counit is an equivalence.
-By the previous, we know that $1_X \xrightarrow[]{\sim} \varprojlim_I t_{I,*} 1_{U_I}$.
+By the previous, we know that $1_X \xrightarrow[]{\sim} \operatorname{lim}_I t_{I,*} 1_{U_I}$.
 Let $M \in \operatorname{QCoh}(X)$.
 We have equivalences

 Here, in the second line we used the property of stable $\infty$-categories, and in the third line we used the identity which is adjoint to the projection formula, c.f.
 Remark \ref{rmk:sixfunctorsbasic}(ii).
 Therefore the counit is an equivalence.
-To check that the unit is an equivalence we need to show that, given $(M_I)_I$, for each $J \in \mathcal{I}$ the natural morphism $ M_J \to t_{J}^! \varinjlim_{I} t_{I,*}M_I$ is an equivalence.
-Indeed, by the property of stable $\infty$-categories, we can exchange $t_I^!$ with this finite colimit, and then use base-change, whence the covering becomes split and the morphism is obviously an equivalence. \end{proof} \begin{cor} With notations as in Lemma \ref{lem:finiteuniv!descent}.
-Set $Y := \bigsqcup_{i=1}^n U_i$.
+To check that the unit is an equivalence we need to show that, given $(M_I)_I$, for each $J \in \mathcal{I}$ the natural morphism $ M_J \to t_{J}^! \operatorname{colim}_{I} t_{I,*}M_I$ is an equivalence.
+Since the relevant $\infty$-categories are stable, we can exchange $t_I^!$ with this finite colimit, and then use base-change, whence the covering becomes split and the morphism is obviously an equivalence. \end{proof} \begin{cor} With notations as in Lemma \ref{lem:finiteuniv!descent}.
+Set $Y := \coprod_{i=1}^n U_i$.
 Then, the canonical morphism

 is an equivalence.
 In particular $t:= \coprod_{i=1}^n t_i: Y \to X$ is of universal $!$-descent. \end{cor} \begin{proof} This is quite similar to \cite[Proposition 2.6.3]{mann_p-adic_2022} which is a consequence of the Lurie-Beck-Chevalley condition \cite[Corollary 4.7.5.3]{HigherAlgebra}.